ImranHuhn/AzureIntro/README.md

 <h2>Resource Groups Section</h2>

-<p><b>Description: </b>The "Resource Groups" section in Azure is like having a folder for each of your school projects.
+<b>Description: </b>The "Resource Groups" section in Azure is like having a folder for each of your school projects.
 Each folder (resource group) contains everything you need for a project, like documents, pictures, and notes, so you can easily find and manage them all in one place.
 This makes it simpler to set up, monitor, and maintain your projects.
 You can also control who has access to each folder, ensuring your work stays secure.
-Additionally, resource groups help you keep track of how much you're spending on each project, making it easier to manage your resources.</p>
+Additionally, resource groups help you keep track of how much you're spending on each project, making it easier to manage your resources.

-<p><b>Goal: </b> Familiarize yourself with “Resource groups”.</p>
+<b>Goal: </b> Familiarize yourself with “Resource groups”.

-- <p>How do we navigate to “Resource groups”?</p>
+- How do we navigate to “Resource groups”?
-- <p>How to identify if we are in “Resource groups”?</p>
+- How to identify if we are in “Resource groups”?
-- <p>What buttons does “Resource groups” contain?</p>
+- What buttons does “Resource groups” contain?
-- <p>What sections exist in “Resource groups”?</p>
+- What sections exist in “Resource groups”?

 ![02_resourcegroup](https://github.com/ImranHuhn/AzureIntro/assets/52342912/2b0d6cc4-97f2-45b8-9e6b-f99a194b5f78)